viamrobotics/docs/docs/registry/configure.md

 ### Add a modular component from the Viam registry

-To add a modular [component](/components/) from the Viam registry to your robot:
+To add a modular [component](/components/) from the Viam registry to your machine:

 1. Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com).
 1. Click on the **Components** subtab and click the **Create component** button.